 This is from the Best DSLR group:

 You can see that there are many variations of words and phrases that you could cover in a search related to DSLR camera.
+You can also use the above tactics to find low competition niches.

 So, how do you write your content to ensure that readers and Google are satisfied?